govuk-one-login/onboarding-examples/tools/home-test/README.md

 ### 1. Configuration

 Most of the configuration is the same as a the example application (see the Quickstart ["Run the example service using the GOV.UK One Login integration environment"](https://docs.sign-in.service.gov.uk/quick-start/#run-the-example-service-using-the-gov-uk-one-login-integration-environment)).
 Follow the instructions to configure the example with the integration environment to run that example relying party locally on port `8080`.
-This example hosts an example landing page at <http://localhost:8080/landing-page>.
+This example hosts an example logged in state page at <http://localhost:8080/home>.

 In the `home-test` directory configure the `.env` file as follows: